Planning a trip to the mountains and looking for all the best things to do in Sequoia National Park? We got you covered!

 Living in Central California, Sequoia National Park is a place that I try to visit at least once a year.
 With a scenic road that travels through the park, short hiking trails to choose from, and many unique attractions, Sequoia National Park is a popular outdoor escape for California locals, especially in the summer!

 This travel itinerary covers quick day hikes, viewpoints, and other must-see highlights.
-Plus, we share where to stay and other tips for visiting Sequoia National Park so you can plan the perfect trip to this stunning California park.
+Plus, we share the top places to stay near Sequoia National Park and other visitor tips so you can have a safe and enjoyable trip.

 Where Is Sequoia National Park Located?